- 6 Days -

 This is an organized coach tour to Cape Reinga at the very top of the North Island where the Pacific Ocean meets the Tasman Sea.
 Travel via the spectacular 90 Mile Beach and experience the wild beauty of this vast and untouched region, rich in Maori culture and legend.

-Visit the beautiful Poor Knights Islands Marine Reserve, New Zealand's best dive spot; enjoy swimming, snorkeling & kayaking.
+Visit the beautiful Poor Knights Islands Marine Reserve, New Zealand's best dive spot.
+You can enjoy a day of swimming, snorkeling, diving or kayaking.
 Visit the world's largest sea cave, see prolific marine wildlife, including whales, dolphins and sometimes orca.
 There's also an opportunity to dive at the spot where two New Zealand warships were sunk to encourage marine life to develop.
 A fun professional crew, delicious food, a fun day.
 Also visit our blog about the Poor Knights Islands Marine Reserve.